 Index Fund: To explain this investment, we need to understand what an index is.
 An index is a collection of stocks only.
 There are many index types, and one of the most popular is the S&P 500.
 This index has the most popular 500 stocks available in the market and has a historic record of always going up on the long-term.
 Now, an Index Fund is a general term to refer to any type of index.
 If you are investing on the S&P, you are investing on an Index Fund.
 Index Funds are classified as a Mutual Fund because it also has a “collection” of investing options.
 Many investors use the S&P as a “benchmark”.
-So if your portfolio grows faster than the S&P, you are officially “beating the market”
+So, if your portfolio grows faster than the S&P, you are officially “beating the market”.

 Preferred Stock: This type of investment is like Common Stock.
 The main difference is that when a company pays off dividends, the company is legally liable (or responsible) to pay out the money to their preferred stock members.
 Common shareholders do not have this privilege, so if the company either goes bankrupt or decides to not give money to the shareholders, there is nothing to do about it.

-Foreign Exchanges: This type of investments involves buying a currency (or money from other countries).
-The value of foreign exchanges depends heavily on economy, and also offers a slow growth.
-Recently it is a method not highly recommended.

-*Cryptocurrencies: This type of investment is a new way of moving money.
-Simply put, money is invested on a virtual currency that is independent of the country it is in.
-Cryptocurrencies have been adopted by many companies as a form of legitimate payment.
-An advantage or disadvantage (depending on perspective) that comes from cryptocurrencies is that they are always available for trading, all year.

-Real Estate: This investment focuses on buying physical properties and obtaining money by either renting them out or selling them out.
-The importance of real estate lies in that they offer a strong source of income that is independent of a company.
-However, it depends on other factors such as the property conditions, location, and more.

-Note that not every single type of investment possible is listed, but just the main ones.
 Feel free to delve deeper in other investment options or investigate more about the ones mentioned.
 The key to be a good investor is to know really well what you are investing in.
 Even though many investment types were described, it is important to note that the tools on the next chapters are mainly focused on Common Stock.
 Some examples in the guide include penny stocks, ETF’s or more, but to fully invest on those is recommended to read more about them.
 The tools offered next can be of help for other types of investments but not necessary all of them.
 Many tools in this guide will not be efficient when entering real estate, but efficient in selecting penny stocks.
 It is always recommended to learn about other types of investments because the more sources you invest in, the higher profits you can get.